Associative Knowledge Graphs for Efficient Sequence Storage and Retrieval: Results

-\section{Comparison of Graph Ordering Algorithms Performance}
+\subsection{Comparison of Graph Ordering Algorithms Performance}

-Figure \ref{fig:algorithm_comparison} compares the performance of all four algorithms in reconstructing sequences.
+The following example uses randomly generated data as test sequences.
+When generating the example sequences, we used a uniform distribution.
+Figure~\ref{fig:algorithm_comparison} compares the performance of all four algorithms in reconstructing sequences.
 The test involved 1000 sequences, each containing 15 elements.
 Figure 4a shows the results for a graph containing 1000 elements, while Figure 4b presents the results for a 2000-element graph.

+The tests were performed on an Apple Mac Mini M1 with 16GB RAM.
+Depending on the complexity of the test, the duration of a single test ranged from 1 second to 1 minute.

-In both cases, the context used for sequence reconstruction comprised 7 elements.
+In both cases, the context used to reconstruct the sequence included 7 unordered elements.
 Histograms illustrate the reproducibility of sequence elements.
 The x-axis represents the number of correctly reproduced elements, with 15 indicating perfect reconstruction.
 As evident, the Weighted Edges Ordering algorithm outperforms all others.

-Figure \ref{fig:memory_comparison} explores the average number of node orderings obtained for sequences stored in SSAKG graphs of varying sizes (all sequences were 10 elements long) under the assumption that all sequence elements are known.
+Figure~\ref{fig:memory_comparison} explores the average number of node orderings obtained for sequences stored in SSAKG graphs of varying sizes (all sequences were 10 elements long) assuming that all sequence elements are known.

 As expected, the average number of orderings decreases with increasing graph size (represented on the lower x-axis) and increasing graph density (upper x-axis).
 This experiment focuses on Algorithms 2 (Node Ordering) and 4 (Weighted Edges Node Ordering) since Simple Sort performed significantly worse, and Enhanced Node Ordering offered similar results to Node Ordering.
-The figure clearly demonstrates that the Weighted Edges Node Ordering algorithm exhibits a much slower growth in the average number of node orderings, indicating its superior efficiency in accurately reconstructing sequences stored in the SSAKG graph.
+The figure demonstrates that the Weighted Edges Node Ordering algorithm exhibits a much slower growth in the average number of node orderings, indicating its superior efficiency in accurately reconstructing sequences stored in the SSAKG graph.

 Overall, these results highlight the importance of effective sequence node ordering algorithms for accurate data retrieval from associative knowledge graphs.
 The Weighted Edges Node Ordering algorithm demonstrates superior performance compared to simpler approaches.
+This is essential for tasks like ordering genetic sequences (e.g., miRNA) or reconstructing medical event timelines.